 Try to strategically position the food in a place that will look photogenic.
 For instance, moving a bird feeder away from a brick wall so the background is nice and clear.

 Moving the hedgehog food to an area that is surrounded by grass rather than flowerpots.
 Or it may even be a matter of temporarily moving a few items out of the way, like that rake and bright red plastic watering cans.

+The next thing is to try and keep out of sight.
 A lot of garden animals are not too keen on humans being close by and will not come out for food if they sense anything unusual that could potentially be dangerous to them.

-Hide away.
+Hide yourself away.
 The more hidden you are, the higher chance you have of seeing different species as some are not as brave as others.
 You could try hiding in your shed or using a pop-up hide.